These zesty vegetarian lettuce wraps have a chipotle black bean filling, and are topped with tangy mango salsa and guacamole!

 Thanks to Russell for the delicious vegetarian lettuce wraps!

 A few notes on timing

-A few notes on these vegetarian lettuce wraps: these lettuce wraps are so delicious with homemade guacamole and mango salsa!
-However, it can take a bit of time to prepare all of the components at home: probably about 45 minutes total.
-If you don’t have that kind of time prior to serving, you can use high quality purchased guacamole.
-You could even use purchased mango salsa, which can be found at some grocery stores.
-Or, you could purchase the guacamole and make the mango salsa.
-The prep time below does not include the mango salsa and guacamole, so make sure to plan accordingly.
+These vegetarian lettuce wrap are so delicious with homemade guacamole and mango salsa!
+It can take a bit of time to prepare all of the components at home.
+The prep time for the lettuce wraps below does not include the mango salsa and guacamole, so make sure to plan accordingly.
+If you don’t have that kind of time prior to serving, do the following:

 Looking for more healthy dinner ideas?

 This vegetarian lettuce wraps recipe is one of our favorite healthy dinner ideas!
 Our some of our other top healthy dinner ideas on A Couple Cooks: